pixelbend/mediaknight/README.md

 # AniRift

-A simple video streaming and downloading application with intuitive and user friendly UI.
+An anime streaming and downloading application with intuitive and user-friendly UI.

+## Features

+- Bulk download anime
+- Auto download anime episodes on release
+- Keep track of new anime releases
+- Keep track of downloaded anime